Switchable Topological Polar Textures in Freestanding Ultrathin Ferroelectric Oxides

-Finally, we explore the possibility of switching between the two low-temperature topological states: the chiral-bubble state and the wave–helix state.
-Starting from the chiral-bubble configuration, a static or low-frequency electric field, sufficiently strong to break the closed topology ($\approx0.02 V/ $\AA$ $ depending on thickness), aligns the polarization along a $\langle110\rangle$ direction.
+Finally, we explore the possibility of switching between the two low-temperature topological states: the chiral bubbles state and the wave–helix state.
+Starting from the chiral bubbles configuration, a static or low-frequency electric field applied along any equivalent $\langle110\rangle$ directions, sufficiently strong to break the topological protection ($\approx0.02 V/ $\AA$ $ depending on thickness), aligns the polarization along a $\langle110\rangle$ direction.
 This process drives the system into a wave–helix pattern, which remains robust upon field removal.

-Achieving the reverse process, from the wave–helix back to the chiral-bubble state is more intricate.
+Achieving the reverse process, from the wave–helix back to the chiral bubbles state is more intricate.
 We demonstrate that time-dependent electric fields applied along $\langle110\rangle$, utilizing THz-frequency Gaussian pulses, can trigger a reorganization of the polarization field.
-This stimulus effectively transforms the stripe-like wave–helix morphology back into the chiral-bubble configuration.
+This stimulus effectively transforms the stripe-like wave–helix morphology back into the chiral bubbles configuration.

-For instance, in a $N_z=12$ system at 55 K, a Gaussian pulse $E_0 e^{-(t-t_0/ \tau)^2} \sin(\omega t)$ with frequency $\omega$=5 THz, amplitude $E_0=0.01$V/\AA, temporal center $t_0$=100 ps, and pulse duration $\tau=40$ ps led to the formation of stable bubble domains after 240 ps of simulation.
+For instance, in a $N_z=12$ system at 55 K, a Gaussian pulse $E_0 e^{-( (t-t_0)/ \tau)^2} \sin(\omega t)$ with frequency $\omega=5$ THz, amplitude $E_0=0.01$ V/\AA, temporal center $t_0=100$ ps, and pulse duration $\tau=40$ ps led to the formation of stable bubble domains after 240 ps of simulation.
 Comparable responses were obtained across different temperatures and initial states, indicating that the effect is robust. $\omega$ and $E_0$ influence the bubble size and in-plane rotation, while the pulse duration primarily determines the time required to pump the vibrational modes involved in the rotation dynamics.
+The dynamics of the field-induced switching between the chiral bubble and wave-helix phase for the $N_z=12$ system is shown in Movie S1 in the Supporting Information.

 This response may arise from anharmonic coupling between optical and acoustic modes.
 In bulk BTO, excitation of acoustic phonons can generate strain gradients that stabilize vortex-antivortex structures \cite{Bastogne2024}.
 In our confined layers, although the THz excitation primarily addresses optical phonons, the system behaves effectively as bulk-like within the plane, where near-degeneracy between optical and acoustic branches enhances the effect of symmetry-allowed coupling.
 Such anharmonic interactions could transiently reshape the local energy landscape, facilitating polarization rotations and the reorganization of toroidal structures.